kuldeepc18/Secure-User-Profile-System/README.md

 | Debugging | Assisted in identifying and resolving integration and runtime issues |
 | Documentation | Drafted and structured the README and setup instructions |

-**Summary:**
-ChatGPT was primarily used to accelerate development, reduce repetitive coding, and ensure secure and clean implementation.
-Manual review and refinement were applied to adapt AI-generated output to project-specific requirements.

 ---

 ### 🎯 Effectiveness Score: **4 / 5**